WHERE TO SHOP + COMPOST: FAQs + SUBMISSIONS

-Why isn't my city or town included in the guide?
+Why isn't my city included in the guide?

 These resources rely on the kindness of folks who are willing to write in and share their favorite spots.
 If there's nothing listed for your area, it's not that nothing exists or that your city doesn't warrant attention - it's that I don't have a specific knowledge of it, yet.
-I'm not, of course, omniscient.
-I live in Chicago and spend time in Indianapolis and Madison, too, and apart from those cities my knowledge of which zero waste resources are available can come only from Internet research and from readers here.
+I'm not, of course, omniscient, and my knowledge of which zero waste resources are available can come only from Internet research and from readers here.
 When you do some exploring and find out more, please write me and I'll get your suggestions added.

-Why aren't larger chain stores with bulk aisles like Whole Foods or Winco included?
+Why aren't larger chain stores with bulk aisles like Whole Foods or Winco generally included?

 How often are the guides updated?

-I update them weekly to include the latest reader-submitted additions and edits.
+I update them monthly to include the latest reader-submitted additions and edits.